 Bsal afflicts the delicate skin of the amphibians.
-It feeds on keratins and sprawls so massively that it ultimately leads to an outright suffocation of the animals.
+It eats actual holes in it and probably leads to death via sepsis.
 External skin damage becomes apparent only at an advanced stage, and by this time it is usually already too late.
 For fire salamanders, an infection with Bsal almost inevitably leads to death.
 In other words: in regions where Bsal appears, the fire salamander is effectively being extinguished.

 Extinction can be prevented

 The good news: Bsal is treatable.
 For fungus and amphibian have something in common: neither of them like high temperatures.
 In contrast to the fungus, though, fire salamanders can deal with higher temperatures quite well for a certain while.
-This, precisely, is the key: if infected animals are placed in a heat chamber at a minimum of 25°C over a period of two weeks, Bsal dies and the amphibian can recover.
+This, precisely, is the key: if infected animals are placed in a heat chamber at pretty much 25°C over a period of two weeks, Bsal dies and the amphibian can recover.
 However, it is not possible to release it back into its forest immediately, as the fungus still lurks there.
 For now, it is entirely unclear how long this threat will remain in the habitat, whether the salamanders will be able to develop an immune response and how one can best support them in such process.
-Until these questions are answered, they can only survive in human custody.
+Until these questions are answered, they can only survive in human custody, like on an ark.

 Three steps for the rescue